 A: Probably not.
 The Earned Income Credit (EIC) is a tax credit for people who work and earn income below a certain amount.
 There are particular rules a person must meet to be eligible for an EIC.
 Some parents may be able to receive an EIC if they have a “qualifying” child.
 Generally, noncustodial parents cannot claim the EIC on the basis of their children because the children do not live with that parent and consequently do not meet the residency test.
 If the custodial parent meets other requirements, he or she may be able to claim the EIC.

 Whenever taxes and child support mix, it is usually a complicated situation -- whether you're a custodial or noncustodial parent.
-If there's a large sum of money involved, you are almost certainly better off speaking with a professional.
-If you need help knowing where to begin or are looking to hire legal counsel, find a family law attorney evaluate your legal situation at no cost to you.
+If there's a large sum of money involved, you're almost certainly better off speaking with a professional.
+If you need help knowing where to begin or are looking to hire legal counsel, find a family law attorney near you with experience in such matters.